top of page

 Description

-New Guinea white spotted tree monitors are stunning dwarf monitor lizards, featuring a sleek black base adorned with distinctive white spots.
+Spotted tree monitors are stunning dwarf monitor lizards, featuring a sleek black base adorned with distinctive white spots.
 As an arboreal species, they are perfectly adapted for life among the trees, equipped with strong claws and a long tail that aids in balance.
 Their agile movements make them a delight to observe as they navigate their vibrant environment. climbing or resting, these monitors showcase the beauty of nature.

 Size